Day 35 - Hordes of Pilgrims : Sarria to Portomarin

 Soon afterwards we crossed a huge bridge over the Minho River, walked up a steep staircase, and passed through the pilgrim gate into the city of Portomarin.

-As night settled on Portomarin we wandered back to albergue and were struck by the huge number of moving trucks and tour buses which now lined the main square , all unloading huge amounts of luggage and pilgrims.
-We walked past this chaos and attended the pilgrim mass from 8-9, soon after which we were back in the albergue writing post cards, updating the blog, and preparing for our hike tomorrow to Palas de Rei.
+As night settled on Portomarin we wandered back to albergue and were struck by the huge number of moving trucks and tour buses which now lined the main square, all unloading huge amounts of luggage and pilgrims.
+We walked past this chaos and attended the pilgrim mass from 8-9 PM, soon after which we were back in the Albergue writing postcards, and preparing for our trek tomorrow to Palas de Rei.

 There are only approximately 75 km left until our arrival in Santiago - a prospect which is both exciting and terrifying to both of us, as the trip has now passed so quickly, and neither of us is sure we have found what we were looking for.